Sorcerers of the Magic Kingdom: Gameplay

 One of the portals of the game in the Tortuga Tavern restaurant in Adventureland.

 There was no additional charge to play the game, unless players opted to buy cards or the card binder at the Emporium or the Frontier Trading Post.
 Players began by going to the Fire Station on Main Street USA to get the game set up and linked to a magic band or entry key.
 Once linked, players had to keep their original band or card in order to save their progress.

 First-time players were given a thorough run-through of the game at the Fire Station.
 There was formerly a card distribution location behind the Christmas shop in Liberty Square, but this location has since closed.

 Once set up, players were given a set of cards and a map, and were told where to begin.
 The game was played at portals marked on the map in Main Street, Adventureland, Frontierland/Liberty Square, and Fantasyland.
 Tomorrowland did not have any portals.
 Each land with portals had five, though construction limited this number.

 Players activated a portal by placing their key (band/card) next to the keyhole.
 Once activated, an animation played and players followed the story from there.
 The animation was captioned, so hearing-impaired guests could play.
 Players 'fought' the villains by showing their spell cards when prompted to 'Cast your Spell'.
 Some interactions required the use of 'Sorcerer's Crest', which was on the back of the card.
 There were cameras in the wall by the animation screens that read the cards as they were presented.
 Lighting and angle/distance affected the read, which could cause an unexpected mechanical level of difficulty.
 Regardless of the outcome of the 'fight', at the conclusion, players were directed to another location symbol which matched a location on the map.
 If players travelled to the wrong portal, the portal notified them and re-displayed the correct location of the portal.

 There were ten main villains and additional associated henchmen.
 Each had strengths and weaknesses based on the type of cards used.

 There were three levels of difficulty: easy, medium, and hard.
 Easy and Medium followed the strength and weakness listing, but by 2013, Hard was changed to a random strength and weakness per villain.

 There was no time limit, and the game could be played during peak ride-wait times or as a specific activity.

+You could also quit after you defeated Cruella De Vill, but if you wished to continue, the game (see Story) continued.